“Beware of foreign

 “Now quit looking at me with those bedroom eyes of yours and enjoy some scrumptious mousse,” she picked up her Princess, pointing over toward a snack tray she had quietly set aside on her nightstand, to its dark chocolate pastry and limed Perrier.
 “Relax, let me take care of this.”

 “Take care of what?!”
 My underarms reached dew point.
 “Dammit, what the hell’s going on here?!”

 “Daddo always tells me to make the big decision,” she dialed, smiling at her family photo.
 “Then everything else falls into place.
 And if you lead with your head, your feelings will sort themselves out soon enough.”

 “All right, quit playing around…this is absolutely nuts!”

 “Who’s playing around?
 We’re talking about us here,” she said, phone call connecting after some loud long-distance clicks.
-“I’ve never been so happy, toots…gotta share this with somebody…Daddo?
+“I’ve never been so happy, Kenneth…gotta share this with somebody…Daddo?
 Oh, Daddo, tell Faith I’ve some fantabulous news about the wonderful man in my life.
 No, silly, I don’t mean Bernard…”

 Care for more?

 Chapter 32.
 Far-reaching consequences